ihack4falafel/ihack4falafel.github.io/_posts/2017-10-6-C0m80-Challenge.md

 #-----------------------------------------------------#----------#
 ```

-For some reason Alice was the only administrator account that allowed me to reset her password!
+For some reason Alice was the only administrative account that allowed me to reset the password!
 Once logged in, started exploring the application to figure out a way to upload shell, ended up spending hours without luck.
-No worries though, turns out the application had a number of tickets that basically have everything we need to get the initial foothold on C0m80!
+However, the application had a number of tickets that basically have everything we need to get the initial foothold on C0m80!

 Again, for the sake of keeping this post consistent and short, will only share screenshots and/or snippets of information that are relevant.
-Also, I will not mention couple RED HERRINGS that I’ve spent a significant amount of time on.
+Also, I will not mention few red herrings that I’ve spent a significant amount of time on.
 The first clue is regarding bestFTPserver (one of BestestSfotware products) in ticket number 5.

 ```
 Bob,